 What is the secret to getting rich?
 The automatic millionaire gives us the answer.

-This book starts with an inspiring story of an average american family, with a less than average income, who retired at 55 with over one million in savings.
+The Automatic Millionaire: A Powerful One-Step Plan to Live and Finish Rich starts with an inspiring story of an average american family, with a less than average income, who retired at 55 with over one million in savings.
 Bach then gives us a simple plan that anyone can use to get rich.

 The amazing thing about this plan is its simplicity.
 It doesn’t take willpower.
 You don’t need to budget.
 You don’t need to be a financial guru.